Skip to main content

 Entry requirements

-Applicants must have completed a UTS-recognised bachelor’s degree, or an equivalent or higher qualification, or submitted other evidence of general and professional qualifications that demonstrates potential to pursue graduate studies.
+Applicants must have completed a UTS-recognised bachelor’s degree or an equivalent or higher qualification or submitted other evidence of general and professional qualifications that demonstrate potential to pursue graduate studies.

 Applicants who do not have an undergraduate degree but who have extensive relevant work experience in a healthcare or human services field may also be considered eligible.

-Eligibility for admission does not guarantee an offer of a place.
+Alternative admissions pathways may be available.
+Eligibility for admission does not guarantee a place offer.

 English language requirements